postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 ![Architecture Diagram - Detailed](../images/async-advanced.png "Detailed Architecture Diagram with example agent configuration")

-In this example, there are 4 agents arranged such that:
+In this example, there are 4 x Agents arranged as follows:
-- One can read a sketch of a proposed system and turn it into specs/pseudocode (GPT Vision Agent)
+1. GPT Vision Agent - can read a sketch of a proposed system and turn it into specs/pseudocode (GPT Vision Agent)
-- One can turn the specs/pseudocode into code (Coding Agent)
+2. Coding Agent - can turn the specs/pseudocode into code
-- One can run the code and return the results (Code Interpreter Agent)
+3. Code Interpreter Agent - can run the code and return the results
-- One can check the output for errors (Code Checker Agent)
+4. Code Checker Agent - can check the output for errors

+We can therefore think of them as performing the following respective duties:
+1. Product Manager
+2. Developer
+3. DevOps
+4. QA

-The user should be able to specify the number of agents for each role, the hierarchy and the order of operations, and the system should be able to scale up and down accordingly.
+The user should be able to specify the number of Agents for each role, the hierarchy and the order of operations.

 This system is designed such that it can be relatively trivially adopted in an on-prem/edge environment and will run on K8's or K3's.

-Taking advantage of Rust's fearless concurrency, we will be able to scale up and down according to the user's requirements and system resources.
+Taking advantage of Rust's fearless concurrency, we will get the best possible results out of a limited compute environment.

 ## Detailed Design

 ### User Journeys for inclusion in the UI

 The following user journeys have been identified:
+- User wants to:
-- User wants to create one or more Agents
+  - Create one or more Agents
-- User wants to define a workflow for one or more Agents
+  - Define a workflow for one or more Agents
-- User wants to run an agent or workflow
+  - Run an Agent or workflow
-- User wants to stop an agent or workflow
+  - Stop an Agent or workflow

 - User wants to view the status of:
   - One or more Agent
   - The system